jojokarlin/Git_DRI_Jan_2017/gitaction.md

 # Add, Commit, and Push

 You can use Git to track the different versions of a file by first _adding_ it so that Git is aware of the file you are interested in, second _commiting_ the changes you made.
-This all happens on your local computer.
+This all happens on your **local computer**.
 When you want these changes to be visible on the remote repo you are connected to, you then _push_ it from the local to the remote.

-Always check the status (make sure you're in the working directory):

-`git status`

 ## Making changes

-If you closed it, let's open up the cheatsheet we just made.
-`open gitcheat.md`

-Or, if it's already open, add the things we have learened so far to it.
+Return to the gitcheat.md you had made and add some notes about the commands we have learened so far to it.

 Let's start with these:

-- git config -- global user.name "[name]
+- git config --global user.name "[name]
 - git config --global user.email "[email address]
-- git config --global core.editor "subl -n -w"
 - git config --list
+- git init
+- git remote add origin [URL of your remote repo]
+- git remote -v

 Remember to save it!